jozso39/rohlik-agent/README.md

 python -m pytest tests/ -v
 ```

+## 🌊 Streaming Features

+The agent implements **real-time token streaming** using LangGraph's streaming
+capabilities:

+- **Token-level streaming**: See responses character by character as the LLM
+  generates them
+- **Tool execution tracking**: Live updates when tools are being executed
+- **Event-driven architecture**: Uses LangGraph's `astream_events` for
+  comprehensive streaming

+The streaming is implemented using:

+- `ChatOpenAI` with `streaming=True` for token-level output
+- LangGraph's `astream_events` API for event-driven streaming
+- Real-time console output with proper flushing for immediate display

+This provides a ChatGPT-like experience where users can see the agent "thinking"
+and working in real-time.

 ## 📁 Project Structure

 ```
 ├── main.py                # Interactive CLI interface (main entry point)
 ├── demo.py                # Demo script with sample interaction
+├── setup.sh               # Automated setup script
 ├── src/
 │   ├── agent.py           # LangGraph agent implementation
 │   ├── tools/